What is MAX 11 OS?

 - Download the document via your Windows computer/laptop, then use the WinZip application to unzip the file.

-- Make sure to format the USB drive to FAT32 format or the SD card in the same format before copying the update.zip file.
+- Make sure to format the USB drive or SD card to FAT32 format before copying the update.zip file.

 - Put only the update.zip file in the root directory of the USB drive/SD card.

-- Please note that all data on this unit needs to be wiped before updating the system, so back up essential data if necessary.
+- Please note that all data on this unit needs to be wiped before updating the system, so if necessary, back up essential data.

 - Finally, click Settings > System > System updates to start the update.